T-fal Ultimate Hard Anodized 17-Piece Cookware Set · โ˜… 3.4 Skip Check price on Amazon →

 Total weight18.0 lb

-Should you buy the T-fal Ultimate Hard Anodized 17-Piece Cookware Set?
+T-fal Ultimate Hard Anodized 17-Piece Cookware Set FAQs

 No. You are paying for piece count, not cooking quality.
 The nonstick coating fails within a year of regular use, and several pieces are filler.
 Spend the same money on a single quality fry pan and a stockpot.

 Cuisinart MultiClad Pro by a wide margin.
-For an extra $100 you get genuine tri-ply stainless, induction compatibility, and a coating-free cooking surface that will not fail.
+For the price you get genuine tri-ply stainless, induction compatibility, and a coating-free cooking surface that will not fail.

 No. Despite some confusing marketing, the standard hard-anodized line is not magnetic.
 T-fal makes a separate induction line at higher prices.